lipinght/PBICookbook/AdvAnalytics/Prerequisite.md

 # AML Intergration Lab Prerequisite

 * Only run this prerequisite step if you are doing the AML integration lab.
-* If you already have an available Azure Machine Learning workspace and a computer instance, ignore this step.
+* If you already have an available Azure Machine Learning workspace and a compute instance, ignore this step.

 ## Create an Azure Machine Learning workspace